- Full Itinerary

 Accommodations at the Island Inn (B,L,D)

-Days 3 – 6: Four Full Days on Monhegan Island
+Days 3 – 4: Two Full Days on Monhegan Island

 Fall Migration is in full swing!
-While we never know if our check of the southeast facing beaches will reveal scores of birds arriving, we do know we’ll find a steady stream of a variety of species, usually tallying about 100-120 species for the trip, depending on conditions and how we do on the mainland as well.
-Over the next four days, our daily plans are fluid, moving with the flow of migration and following up on sightings reported around the island.
-There is an excellent trail map, and we need time to both check the always-productive village and garden area, but to also make it over to sea watch areas on headlands where we gaze out for possible Cory Shearwater, Great Shearwater, Northern Gannet and Northern Fulmar.
-Offshore ledges and coastlines are attractive to Double-crested and Great Cormorant sunning themselves, and in quiet coves we may find Great Blue Heron, Snowy or Great Egrets, Yellow-crowned Night-Heron, or a Belted Kingfisher.
+While we never know if our check of the southeast facing beaches reveals scores of birds arriving, we do know we should find a steady stream of a variety of species, usually tallying about 100-120 species for the trip, depending on conditions and how we do on the mainland as well.
+Over the next two days, our daily plans are fluid, moving with the flow of migration and following up on sightings reported around the island.
+There is an excellent trail map, and we need time to both check the always-productive village and garden area, but to also make it over to sea watch areas on headlands where we gaze out for possible Cory Shearwater, Great Shearwater, Northern Gannet, and Northern Fulmar.
+Offshore ledges and coastlines are attractive to Double-crested and Great Cormorants sunning themselves, and in quiet coves we may find Great Blue Heron, Snowy or Great Egrets, Yellow-crowned Night-Heron, or a Belted Kingfisher.

 Possible warblers?
 The mix changes each week of this month as migration conditions lure them south.
 We should see Northern Waterthrush, Black-and-white Warbler, Tennessee, Nashville, Common Yellowthroat, American Redstart, Cape May, Northern Parula, Yellow, Blackpoll, Pine, Yellow-rumped, Black-throated Green, and Wilson’s Warblers.
-We will be on avid watch for Connecticut – often one of the most sought-after by our groups.
-Magnolia, Black-throated Blue, Blackburnian and Canada are all possible.
+We watch avidly for Connecticut—often one of the most sought-after by our groups.
+Magnolia, Black-throated Blue, Blackburnian, and Canada are all possible.
 This is a super opportunity to learn fall plumage of the fabulous New World Warblers, America’s avian darlings.

 Accommodations at the Island Inn (B,L,D each day)